-To give an idea of the relative influence each tendency has on middle-atmospheric CO VMRs each month, daily CO tendencies from 2008 to 2014 are used to provide relative values of their monthly mean.
+To give an idea of the relative influence each tendency has on middle-atmospheric CO concentrations each month, daily CO tendencies from 2008 to 2014 are used to provide relative values of their monthly mean.
 For a given tendency, the daily values are separated by calendar month and averaged, to give a monthly mean tendency.
-The daily sums of the absolute values of all tendencies are also separated by month and averaged, to give a monthly mean total absolute tendency.
-The monthly mean tendencies are then normalised by the monthly mean total absolute tendency, and will be referred to here as relative strengths.
-Using absolute values for normalisation retains the sign of the individual tendencies and avoids a large spread in the results when there is a small denominator (i.e., when the tendencies cancel each other and their sum is near zero).
+The same is done for the absolute sum of all tendencies, to give a monthly mean absolute sum.
+The monthly mean tendencies are then normalised by the monthly mean absolute sum, and will be referred to here as relative strengths.
+Using an absolute sum for normalisation retains the sign of the individual tendencies and avoids a large spread in the results when there is a small denominator (i.e., when the tendencies cancel each other and their sum is near zero).
 The relative strength of the sum of all tendencies, excluding $adv_w $, is also included as a variable.
 This variable will be referred to here as "other processes" and can be directly compared to the relative strength of $adv_w $, to judge the influence of vertical advection compared to all other processes.
-The results are shown for the north polar average (60° - 90° N) in Fig. 9, and the south polar average (60° - 90° S) in Fig. 10.
-For the north, tendencies corresponding to 10 days directly before and after a SSW (starting on January 22nd, 24th, and 26th, 2008, 2009, 2010, respectively, and February 6th, 2013) are excluded from the calculation, as well as the SSW start-date.
+The results are shown for the north pole $(60^{\circ} - 90^{\circ} \text{ N})$ in Fig. 5, and the south pole $(60^{\circ} - 90^{\circ} \text{ S})$ in Fig. 6.
+For the north pole, tendencies corresponding to 10 days directly before and after a SSW (starting on January 22^{nd} , 24^{th} , and 26^{th} , 2008, 2009, 2011, respectively, and February 6^{th} , 2013) are excluded from the calculation, as well as the start-date.
 Ten days was chosen to remove effects directly before and after a SSW, but signatures of the events remain in the data.
-The information from before and after an SSW is used to separately calculate the relative strengths for these times and is shown in Fig. 11.
+The information from before and after an SSW is used to separately calculate the relative strengths for these times and is shown in Fig. 7.